Incidents In India.

 I was supposed to be doing the trip alone.
 But then I unexpectedly made a friend in the visa queue at the Indian Embassy in Edinburgh.
 Looking back, I think I definitely needed that companionship.
 In fact, I’ve often wondered what kind of scrapes I’d have gotten myself into had I gone solo.

 Of course it turned out to be a wondrous trip.
-Moreover, it confirmed the suspicions I’d had about what kind of lifestyle I wanted to lead, whetting my appetite for the flurry of international adventures that would follow.
+Moreover, it confirmed the suspicions I’d had about what kind of lifestyle I wanted to lead.
+Whetting my appetite, so to speak, for the flurry of international adventures that would follow.

-Among the many crazy incidents I experienced in India, I’ll never forget Devda the Delhi ear cleaner and Guddu the Agra guesthouse manager.
-Nor indeed The Cashew Kid in Goa and Mr. Magoo, the camel guide from Jaisalmer.
+There were so many unforgettable characters on that trip.
+Take Devda the Delhi ear cleaner, for example.
+And Guddu the Agra guesthouse manager.
+The Cashew Kid in Goa and Mr. Magoo, the camel guide from Jaisalmer.